natoverse/things-service/README.md

 ## Getting Started

 Well, at a minimum you're gonna need a Mac with Things installed.
 This will allow execution of the AppleScript code, which extracts task lists.
-The services themselves are run with Node.js:
+The services themselves are run with Node.js, and Grunt to help out.

+1. Install Node.js if you don't have it
+1. Install grunt cli if you don't have it `npm install -g grunt-cli`
-`npm install`
+1. Install deps `npm install`
+1. Run code quality checks `npm test`

-`npm start`
+1. Start services `npm start`

 ## Organization